p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/inputdialog/inputdialog.md

   - `getAdditionalArgs()`: Retrieves additional arguments entered by the user.

 ### AiderContextView
-- **Purpose**: This class manages the context view of files, allowing users to see and interact with files in the project.
+- **Purpose**: Manages the context view of files, allowing users to see and interact with files in the project.
 - **Constructor**:
   - `AiderContextView(Project project, List<FileData> allFiles, (String) -> Unit onFileNameSelected, () -> Unit onFilesChanged)`
 - **Key Methods**: